How to Design Ad Banners that Drive CTR

 We keep swiping on Tinder because the next person might be the love of our life.
 We check our Facebook feed while hanging out with friends so that we won’t miss out on something more interesting.
 We text while driving so we won’t be left out of an “important” conversation.

-If all your friends are planning to go on a trip, you’ll probably go as well.
+If all your friends plan to go on a trip, you’ll probably also go.
 Even though you don’t think it’s a very good idea.
+Pure social pressure and the fear of missing out will drive you to do it, regardless of how you feel about it—in most cases.

 But Be Careful.